The Motivation for Financial Health

 The Bible teaches something totally different.
 That's where I would—to answer your question, I would have to go to what Scripture says.
 This isn't an Art Rainer’s command or teaching, but this is something that's derived out of the Bible.
 What we don't see is an exclusion clause when it comes to generosity.
 There's never a “Well, you don't have to give if…” It's always: “Give first, then save, then live appropriately.”

 While it's a tough teaching, you can't avoid it.
 God has designed us/He's wired us for generosity, and He uses us in that way to advance His kingdom.
 I've had conversations with couples about this very issue.

-Go from one percent, and over the next few months, do two percent; and then do five and seven.
-And then after about a year—in month twelve—get yourself to that ten percent mark and see where you're at.
+So, go from one percent, and over the next few months do two percent; and then do five and seven.
+And then after about a year—in month twelve—get yourself to that ten percent mark, and see where you're at.
 It's amazing what God does in the lives of those who trust Him with their financial resources, even when they feel like they simply can't give.

 Dave: You're like, “Okay, you're still trying to pay some debt; but you're not doing that without giving to God.”
 You're saying, “You start, first, with generosity.”

 Art: I say that—once again, not because Art Rainer said that; but because that's what we find in the Scripture, and it's just unavoidable; and then, trust God with that.

 Dave: What do you say to the couple—because your book is about money and marriage—that they disagree?
 You know—you've got one saying, “I want to pay down the debt.”